dhammarstrom/seqwrap-paper/README.md

       and executes this file to make the functions and variables in the script available in the R environment

-  iii\. `m1-m5-pillion-data.R` This file builds ands save the models based on real world data from the [Pillion study](https://pubmed.ncbi.nlm.nih.gov/36070371/)
+  iii\. `m1-m5-pillion-data.R` This file builds and saves the models based on real world data from the [Pillion study](https://pubmed.ncbi.nlm.nih.gov/36070371/)